jessfraz/cni-benchmarks/README.md

-release                        Builds the cross-compiled binaries, naming them in such a way for release (eg. binary-GOOS-GOARCH) run-calico                     Run calico in a container for testing calico against. run-cilium                     Run cilium in a container for testing cilium against. run-containers                 Runs the calico, cilium, and weave containers. run-etcd                       Run etcd in a container for testing calico and cilium against. run-weave                      Run weave in a container for testing weave against. static                         Builds a static executable staticcheck                    Verifies `staticcheck` passes
+release                        Builds the cross-compiled binaries, naming them in such a way for release (eg. binary-GOOS-GOARCH) run-calico                     Run calico in a container for testing calico against. run-cilium                     Run cilium in a container for testing cilium against. run-containers                 Runs the etcd, calico, cilium, flannel, and weave containers. run-etcd                       Run etcd in a container for testing calico and cilium against. run-flannel                    Run flannel in a container for testing flannel against. run-weave                      Run weave in a container for testing weave against. static                         Builds a static executable staticcheck                    Verifies `staticcheck` passes